mithunkumarc/learning-javascript/promise/ReadMe.md

 #### Rendering pipeline

-        renders UI 60 frames per second or something it runs only when there is not task/javascript code not running if you run long operationg which is blocked, UI will block as Rendereng pipeling will not work when there is a code/task running
+        renders UI 60 frames per second or something it runs only when there is not task/javascript code not running / or inbetween code /task running if you run long operationg which is blocked, UI will block as Rendereng pipeling will not work when there is a code/task running

+#### Rendering pipeling blocking : solution

+        split long task into smaller task
+        make asynchronous , settimeout or promise or rxjs

 #### promise.then() vs async/await